PecanProject/bety/Data-Entry.md

 information such as equations may be lost when uploading or copy-pasting.

-## 4. Redmine: Reporting errors, suggesting features
+##  Redmine: Reporting errors, suggesting features

-### 4.1 Reporting errors in Redmine
-1. Go to [Redmine: BetyDB] (https://ebi-forecast.igb.illinois.edu/redmine/projects/bety-db/) project page.
-2. Click the `New Issue` tab in the center of the ribbon.
-3. Set `Tracker` to `Bug`
-4. Fill out necessary fields
-5. Click `Create`
+Create a new issue on [GitHub: BetyDB] (https://github.com/PecanProject/bety/issues/new).

+### Required content

+1. Clear Title - to allow efficient review of bug lists
+2. Bug description - should be concise but complete
+3. Reproduction steps - minimum steps required to reproduce the bug
+ * state "what I did, what I expected to happen, and what actually happened":
+  * write out the steps (e.g. `menu item -> sub-menu item -> link -> target page`)
+  * give specific links to the page where the bug has been found (and links of where it does not occur if applicable)
+ * _A bug that can’t be reproduced is not a debuggable bug, perhaps not a bug at all._
+5. Provide additional information that make digging into the problem easier
+  * any error messages that appear, (and your suggestion for a more informative message, if appropriate)
+  * if the error did not occur in the past hour, state the date and time of the error (so we can search the log)
+  * screen shots (usually not required, unless you want to draw out what you think the page should look like).
+   * operating system and browser

-### 4.2 Suggesting features in Redmine
+### Suggesting features in Redmine

-1. Go to [Redmine: BetyDB] (https://ebi-forecast.igb.illinois.edu/redmine/projects/bety-db/) project page.
-2. Click the `New Issue` tab in the center of the ribbon.
-3. Set `Tracker` to `Feature`
-4. Fill out necessary fields
-5. Click `Create`
+A feature is similar to a bug, except that the format is "what currently happens and what should happen".
+Don't focus on how it should be implemented, just the key functionality, information, or design elements that you would like to see.

 ## 5. BETYdb: Entering new data through the web interface
 Before entering data, it is first necessary to add and select the